ahryho/psychoGxE/README.md

 Project outcomes are stored on the MPIP computational cluster.

-For additional information on methodology, results and limitations, please refer to the [slides]().
+For additional information on methodology, results and limitations, please contact the owner of this repository.

 ## Authors
 [Anastasiia Hryhorzhevska](https://www.linkedin.com/in/ahryhorzhevska)